 Foreign-to-foreign transactions are subject to merger control.
 As long as the entities have executed activities with an incidence in Costa Rica in any of the previous two years, then the transaction should be notified if the other jurisdictional thresholds are met.
-A filing cannot be required when a target has no sales (direct or indirect) and/or assets in the jurisdiction, since it will not have an incidence in Costa Rica, which is one of the requirements to trigger the obligation to notify.
+A filing is not required when a target has no sales (direct or indirect) and/or assets in the jurisdiction, since it will not have an incidence in Costa Rica, which is one of the requirements to trigger the obligation to notify.

 There is no market share threshold.
 The Commission does take into consideration the market shares of the parties when analysing the specific effects of the transaction.
 However, market share is not a threshold taken in consideration to determine whether the obligation to notify is triggered.
 There may be companies that meet the threshold on very large and fragmented markets, so that their corresponding market shares are irrelevant; but still, they would be obliged to notify.

-Finally, joint ventures between competitors should also be analysed to determine whether or not they may represent a prohibited horizontal agreement according to the law.
+Lastly, joint ventures between competitors should also be analysed to determine whether or not they may represent a prohibited horizontal agreement according to the law.

 The reform to the law introduced a suspensive effect over the merger notification.
 As such, the transaction cannot be implemented until clearance.